|

 requires some facilitation, and this may become an important contribution for the PCD/EPSS

+practitioner.
 As an aside: if EPSS practitioners are particularly good at

 building a mental model of a new system or process, does that make them the most emotionally